Pneumonia is a breathing condition in which there is swelling or an infection of the lungs or large airways.

-Aspiration pneumonia occurs when foreign materials (usually food, liquids, vomit, or fluids from the mouth) are breathed into the lungs or airways leading to the lungs.
+Aspiration pneumonia occurs when food, saliva, liquids, or vomit is breathed into the lungs or airways leading to the lungs.

 Anaerobic pneumonia; Aspiration of vomitus; Necrotizing pneumonia; Aspiration pneumonitis

 Causes, incidence, and risk factors

 The type of bacteria that caused the pneumonia depends on:

 - Your health

 - Where you live (at home or in a long-term nursing facility, for example)

 - Recent antibiotic use